The Amazing Dr. Clitterhouse (play): Film adaptation

-The screen rights to the play were acquired by Warner Bros. who adapted it into a film version of the same title directed by Anatole Litvak and starring Edward G. Robinson, Claire Trevor and Humphrey Bogart.
+The screen rights to the play were initially acquired by producer Carl Laemmle, Jr. for $55,000, who intended to make the film with MGM, but who then sold the rights to Warner Bros. who adapted it into a film version of the same title directed by Anatole Litvak and starring Edward G. Robinson, Claire Trevor and Humphrey Bogart.
 It shifted the location of the action from London to New York.
+There are numerous other changes, the most drastic of which is Ben Kellerman's gender redone as Jo Keller, which was a common occurrence in films of the period that Vincent Sherman called "the switch" or "the switcheroo."